Girl Scouts of Central and Western Massachusetts: History

-Historical NoteIn 1920 the Girl Scout rankings were: Tender Foot, Second Class, First Class, Corporal and Patrol Leader.
+In 1920 the Girl Scout rankings were: Tender Foot, Second Class, First Class, Corporal and Patrol Leader.
 In the 1920s Camp Bonnie Brae had Bonnie Brae Echoes, a newspaper.
 It cost 5 cents.
 A feast known as the Nature's Bouquet was the closing feature of the camp season, which was a great success.
 In 1921, some of the tents were substituted by cabins for the younger girls.
 Sunday worship happened at camp, and scholarships were established.
 During the year of 1922, the girls were taught to make their beds.
 If you went in the summer of 1923, you would have been taught how to weave on a loom.
 There were more athletics, and a Trail's End club for older girls.
 In 1924 and 25, the camp got electricity, and an archery program was developed.
 Sherwood, Camelot and the Jungle units were established.
 By 1926, the girl scout council system of self-government was recognized nationally.
 In 1927, Camp Bonnie Brae was run by the Massachusetts Girl Scouts.
 There were 800 campers that season.
 In 1929, the Romani Patrin 'gypsy' unit was formed.
 As time went by, the end of program ceremonies became an important tradition in which girls created a skit, decorations, formations, poems and songs that were sung and played on instruments.
 Music and creativity continue to be a traditional component of girl scout camping.

-During the year of 1930, the councillor training unit began.
+During the year of 1930, the counsellor training unit began.
 The girls there lived in white army tents.
 By 1930, many of the tents were replaced by cabins for the younger campers.
 This year, they had fewer campers (402) but they were still open the full 8 weeks.
 The rankings changed over the years.
 In 1931 it went from Brownies to Tawny Owl to Brown Owl to Girl Scout, Lieutenant and Captain.
-In 1933, the camp store held emblems, cards, stamps, flashlight batteries, bathing caps, films, knives, ink, kotex, ties, notebooks, belts, toothpaste, stationary, pins, and many other useful items.
+In 1933, the camp store held emblems, cards, stamps, flashlight batteries, bathing caps, films, knives, ink, kotex, ties, notebooks, belts, toothpaste, stationery, pins, and many other useful items.
 In 1935, Anchorage officially became a unit.
 There were 389 campers that year.
 In 1937, Miss Sinnett begins to develop a long range plans to meet the needs of both the younger and older girls at camp.
 The dining hall began to fail, and new construction began in 1938.
 Also in 1938, the boating program was instated which continued into 1956.
 A totem pole was built, and the girls would sing around it.
 Two other Girl Scout camps formed near Bonnie Brae, one called Dyerbrook and the other was Edith Sinnett; these were day camps for younger girls.